franmer2/HelpForDP200/Readme.markdown

 ## Creating the solution
 ### Creating the resource group

-The resource group is a logical grouping of Azure services.
+A resource group is a logical grouping of Azure services.
 For this article, we will group all the services used to build our solution in one resource group.
-But nothing prevents you from organizing your Azure services otherwise.
+Nothing prevents you from organizing your Azure services in a different way.

 From the [Azure portal](https://portal.azure.com/), on the left, click on "**Resource groups**" then on the "**Add**" button.